-The Committee reviews third-party analysis of the compensation practices of financial institutions in general, ranging from other publicly-traded competitors to private investment and hedge funds to business development companies and real estate investment trusts, all of which provide similar services to our target customers, to ensure the Company s compensation practices and levels remain market competitive.
+The Committee considers third-party information of the compensation practices of financial institutions in general, ranging from other publicly-traded competitors to private investment and hedge funds to business development companies that provide similar services to our target customers, to ensure the Company s compensation practices and levels remain market competitive.
 Given the lack of publicly available data for many of the Company s direct competitors for talent, the Committee uses third-party data for informational purposes only and does not make pay decisions solely based on market data.
-The Committee considers a number of factors in making compensation determinations for the named executive officers including Corporate, line of business and individual performance, retention needs, relative contributions of each executive to the Company s success and broader economic and market conditions.
-Furthermore, in making its 2014 executive compensation determinations, the Committee placed greater emphasis on individual achievement of strategic objectives, absolute and relative business performance, and longer-term retention and performance objectives.
+The Committee considers a number of factors in determining the adoption of new market practices and compensation levels including assessing the alignment to business objectives and earnings, conducting cost/benefit analysis, and reviewing for overall fit into our total compensation package.